 For ease of movement we have grouped buildings topographically.
 We pair the best of the late Antique funerary basilicas at San Lorenzo fuori le Mura and Sant’Agnese; give over a morning to the churches of Trastevere, relate Santa Maria Maggiore to the two sister churches that sit within her shadow, explore the extraordinarily deep stratigraphy of the churches east of the Colosseum, and spend a leisurely morning among the Early Christian buildings that sprang up within and beyond the Imperial gardens in the south of the city.

-Certain themes are well known – the emergence of an identifiably Christian iconography in catacomb painting in the period before Constantine’s promulgation of religious tolerance in AD 313, the exhilarating scale and surface polish of the major churches of the 4th and 5th centuries, the self-consciously historicising nature of the Carolingian revival of the Roman Empire under Pope Paschal I.
+Certain themes are well known – the emergence of an identifiably Christian iconography in catacomb painting in the period before Constantine’s promulgation of religious tolerance in AD 313, the exhilarating scale and surface polish of the major churches of the fourth and fifth centuries, the self-consciously historicising nature of the Carolingian revival of the Roman Empire under Pope Paschal I.

-Fly around midday from London Heathrow (British Airways) to Rome, where all seven nights are spent.
+Fly at c.
+10.30am from London Heathrow (British Airways) to Rome, where all seven nights are spent.